-- General information about a wind farm such as blade diameter and blade vertical clearance should be encoded, if required, using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information.
-If it is required to encode individual offshore wind turbines, it should be done using a Wind Turbine feature (see clause 7.4). - If it is required to encode individual wave energy devices or underwater turbines within a wave or current farm (or turbine field), it should be done using an Obstruction feature (see clause 13.6) or, if there are associated surface structures, using appropriate features, for example Offshore Platform or Beacon

-Special Purpose/General (see clauses 14.1 and 20.12).
-The extent and nature of any restricted area related to the feature should be encoded using a Restricted Area Navigational feature (see clause 17.8) or Restricted Area Regulatory feature (see clause 17.9).

-• If it is required to encode an offshore development area, it should be done using an Offshore Production Area feature, with attributes category of offshore production area and product populated with the appropriate value; and condition = 1 (under construction).
-A note describing the activities taking place within the area may be included using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information.
+- General information about a wind farm such as blade diameter and blade vertical clearance should be encoded, if required, using the complex attribute information (see clause 2.4.6).
+If it is required to encode individual offshore wind turbines, it should be done using a Wind Turbine feature (see clause 7.4). - If it is required to encode individual wave energy devices or underwater turbines within a wave or current farm (or turbine field), it should be done using an Obstruction feature (see clause 13.6) or, if there are associated surface structures, using appropriate features, for example Offshore Platform or Beacon Special Purpose/General (see clauses 14.1 and 20.12).
+The extent and nature of any restricted area related to the feature should be encoded using a Restricted Area Navigational feature (see clause 17.8) or Restricted Area Regulatory feature (see clause 17.9). - If it is required to encode an offshore development area, it should be done using an Offshore ProductionArea feature, with attributes category of offshore production area and product populated with the appropriate value; and condition = 1 (under construction).
+A note describing the activities taking place within the area may be included using the complex attribute information (see clause 2.4.6).
 At the conclusion of the development of the area, the attribute condition and any associated note can then be removed from the feature.